 Fresh water eels are harvested by professional fishers using traps in rivers and estuary waters.
 Fishers are restricted to the number of traps they may use, depending on state management regulations.

-Fish traps may be used by some professional fishers, in estuaries and ocean waters.
-Fish traps are used to harvest specific species of finfish and some crustaceans.
+Fish traps may be used by endorsed professional fishers, in some estuaries and ocean waters.
+Fish traps are used to harvest specific species of fish and some crustaceans.
 Fish traps are generally made from wire mesh.

 The size or openings of the diamond mesh and the total length of mesh nets are regulated by state based fisheries legislation.